mdzinic06/05-Sitzplan2025-dzim/README.md

 if you delete for a reason ur Sample Scene (Main Scene) you don't have to create a new project, just simply type the whole filename of the new Scene.
 In my Case ist was MainScene.unity.meta and it worked perfectly!

+## Classmates are shown in the Console

+I put all the classmates in the KlassenManager and put 19 Menschen.cs into the KlassenManager to represent the people.
+You can enter everything you want and it shows it correctly in the console.

+The Display shows who sits on the Chair at the specific table.